 - No setup is required.

 - Dimensions: 1.8 x 1.6 x 2.8 inches

 Do I need a Baby Monitor?

 Since baby monitors can be expensive and babies only stay babies for a short time, you may think it’s not worth the investment.
-However, there are many ways to use a baby monitor aside from just watching over the baby.
+However, there are many ways to use a baby monitor besides just watching over the baby.

 Watching over children

-As your baby grows you will still need to keep a close eye on them.
+As your baby grows, you will still need to watch them closely.
 They are great to keep in your toddler’s room or playroom to watch over them while you are taking care of other household chores.

 Watching over pets

-Let’s face it, to some people our pets are our kids and they need to be looked after too.
+Let’s face it, to some people, our pets are our kids and must be looked after too.